 Register the “urlmon.dll” file

-file, which is necessary for the normal operation of many Windows programs installed on the computer.
+The dynamic link library (DLL) file uses the urlmon.dll file, which is necessary for the normal operation of many Windows programs installed on the computer.

 Right-click on the Start button and click on Run.
-In the Run Command window, type Regsvr32 urlmon.dll
+In the Run Command window, type Regsvr32 urlmon.dll and click on OK.

-If the procedure is successful, you will see a confirmation reading “DllRegisterServer urmon.dll succeeded”
+If the procedure is successful, you will see a confirmation reading “DllRegisterServer urmon.dll succeeded”.

 Close background apps